plotly/plotly.py-docs/notebooks/getting-started.md

 This package contains everything you need to write figures to standalone HTML files.

+> Note: No internet connection or account is required to use plotly.py.
+Prior to version 4, this library could operate in either an "online" or "offline" mode.
+The documentation tended to emphasize the online mode, where graphs get published to the Chart Studio web service.
+In version 4, all "online" functionality was removed from the `plotly` package and is now available as the separate, optional, `chart-studio` package (See below).  plotly.py version 4 is "offline" only, and does not include any functionality for uploading figures to cloud services.

 ```python
 import plotly.graph_objects as go
 fig = go.Figure(data=go.Bar(y=[2, 3, 1]))